PerformancePoint Server 2007 end of support roadmap

 |Work with a Microsoft partner to identify a solution that best meets your needs.
 Visit the Microsoft Partner Center

-You can also consider using Excel with Excel Online, Power BI, SQL Server Reporting Services, or PerformancePoint Services.
+You can also consider using Excel with Excel in a browser, Power BI, SQL Server Reporting Services, or PerformancePoint Services.

 |Several, but not all, features and capabilities that were available in ProClarity software are available in other Microsoft offerings, including Excel, Power BI, Reporting Services, and PerformancePoint Services.